J0263/pro-README-gen/README.md

     - [Questions](#questions)

     ## Installation
-    to install follow these instructions
+    follow these instructions

     ## Usage
-    use this
+    usage info

     ## License
-    This project is licensed under the MIT license.
+    This project is licensed under the Apache 2.0 license.

     ## Contributing
-    follow the guidelines
+    follow these guidelines

     ## Tests
-    test
+    these are the test instructions

     ## Questions
-    If you have any questions, you can reach me at jorge.bush12@gmail.com.
+    If you have any questions, you can reach me at jorge.b@gmail.com.
-    You can find more of my work at [J0263](https://github.com/J0263).
+    You can find more of my work at [jorge](https://github.com/jorge).